|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 Meanwhile, Greeley wrote the Confederates: "I am informed that you are duly accredited from Richmond as the bearers of propositions looking to the establishment of peace; that you desire to visit Washington in the fulfilment of your mission; and that you further desire that Mr. George N. Sanders shall accompany you.
 If my information be thus far substantially correct, I am authorized by the President fo the United States to tender you his safe-conduct on journey proposed, and to accompany you at the earliest time that will be agreeable to you."87 Greeley's mission was doomed not by the safe-conduct but by the bad faith with which the Confederates were operating.
 "Mr. Greeley went to Niagara, but as it turned out the persons whom he had taken seriously had no authority whatever from Davis, and they declared that no negotiations for peace were possible if Mr. Lincoln's conditions must be conceded," wrote Lincoln biographer Ida Tarbell.
 "So the conference, which ran over a number of days, and which was enveloped in much mystery, fell through."88

 It was embarrassing for the Tribune editor, according to biographer Harlan Hoyt Horner.
 "Greeley wriggled on the hook.
 He proposed to bring Jewett into the conference, but Major Hay declined to have anything to do with Jewett; and Greeley, duly delegated by the President of the United States, balked and refused to cross the river to the Clifton House on the Canadian side unless Major Hay would go with him and himself deliver Lincoln's message to the Confederate emissaries.
 May Hay agreed, and they were met at the Clifton House by Sanders, who was described by Hay as 'a seedy-looking Rebel, with grizzled whiskers and a favor of old clo'."
 Sanders conducted them to Professor Holcombe's room where they found him 'breakfasting or lunching.'
 Hay described Holcombe as a 'tall, solemn, spare, false-looking man, with false teeth, false eyes, and false hair.'
 The note was duly delivered, and Hay informed Holcombe that he would be the bearer of any message Holcombe and his associates might wish to send to Washington.
 Clay was absent, and nothing was said about Thompson.
 Holcombe said he could get in touch with Clay be telegraph and would make some response to the note the next day.
 The interview was brief.
 As they parted, Holcombe remarked that he had 'wanted old Bennett to come up, but he was afraid to come.'
 Greeley replied: 'I expect to be blackguarded for what I have done, and I am not allowed to explain.
-But all I have done has been done under instructions.'"90 Anxious to terminate the errand which he now saw was fruitless and fraught with embarrassment for him, Greeley departed posthaste for New York City."
+But all I have done has been done under instructions.'"90 Anxious to end his embarrassing mission, Greeley quickly left for New York City.

 New York State Secretary of State Chauncey M. Depew later recalled what Mr. Lincoln told him of the incident: "The president stated that instead of Mr. Greeley doing it that way, he went there as an ambassador, and with an array of reporters established himself on the American side and opened negotiations with these two alleged envoys across the bridge.
 Continuing, Mr. Lincoln said: "I had reason to believe from confidential information which I had received from a man I trusted and who had interviewed Jefferson Davis, the president of the Confederacy, that these envoys were without authority, because President Davis had said to this friend of mine and of his that he would treat on no terms whatever but on absolute recognition of the independence of the Southern Confederacy.
 The attention of the whole country and of the army centred on these negotiations at Niagara Falls, and to stop the harm they were doing I recalled Mr. Greeley and issued my proclamation 'To Whom It May Concern,' in which I stated if there was anybody or any delegation at Niagara Falls, or anywhere else, authorized to represent the Southern Confederacy and to treat for peace, they had free conduct and safety to Washington and return.
 Of course, they never came, because their mission was a subterfuge.
 But they made Greeley believe in them, and the result is that he is still attacking me for needlessly prolonging the war for purposes of my own."93